 State insurance regulators have been scrutinizing the use of captive reinsurers to satisfy certain reserve requirements.
 The NAIC has analyzed the insurance industry's use of affiliated captive reinsurers to satisfy certain reserve requirements and has adopted measures to promote uniformity in both the approval and supervision of such reinsurers.
-While additional work remains to be done by the NAIC, new standards are being introduced and are expected to continue to be introduced during the next few years.
-State insurance regulators that regulate our domestic insurance companies are expected to place restrictions on the use of such captive reinsurers or makes them less effective.
-If this occurs, our ability to reinsure certain products, maintain risk based capital ratios and deploy excess capital could be adversely affected.
+New standards to address the use of captive reinsurers have been introduced.
+State insurance regulators that regulate our domestic insurance companies have placed restrictions on the use of such captive reinsurers which pose to make them less effective.
+Depending on how the new standards are ultimately applied and whether additional restrictions are introduced, our ability to reinsure certain products, maintain risk based capital ratios and deploy excess capital could be adversely affected.
 As a result, we may need to alter the type and volume of business we reinsure, increase prices on those products, and raise additional capital to support higher regulatory reserves or implement higher cost strategies, all of which could adversely impact our competitive position and our results of operations and financial position.
-We cannot estimate the impact of discontinuing or altering our captive strategy in response to potential regulatory changes due to many unknown variables such as the cost and availability of alternative capital, potential changes in regulatory reserving requirements under a principle-based reserving approach which would likely reduce required collateral, changes in acceptable collateral for statutory reserves, the potential introduction of the concept of a "certified reinsurer" in the laws and regulations in certain jurisdictions where we operate, the potential for increased pricing of products offered by us and the potential change in mix of products sold and/or offered by us and/or our clients.
+We cannot estimate the impact of discontinuing or altering our captive strategy in response to potential regulatory changes due to many unknown variables such as the cost and availability of alternative capital, potential changes in regulatory reserves, the potential introduction of the concept of a "certified reinsurer" in the laws and regulations in certain jurisdictions where we operate, the potential for increased pricing of products offered by us and the potential change in mix of products sold or offered by us or our clients.